JarontheGreat/UpdatedPolicies/rules-and-punishments/rules-and-punishments.md

 14\.
 It is against the rules to use cheats or exploit glitches and game design flaws.
 This includes, but is not limited to:
 * duping
 * x-ray mods, texture packs or glitches
+* mods and texture packs that significantly reduce lava fog (for finding ores)
 * auto-mining/auto-building mods
 * any mod that provides a significant advantage over other players.